-Admission may be granted on a conditional, semester-by-semester basis for students less than 16 years of age.
+Admission may be granted on a conditional, semester-by-semester basis for students younger than 16 years of age.
 Students who are academically qualified will be considered for admission as a guest by the Registrar once they have satisfied the following:

 - 1. Must complete and submit the Early Admission Application form, including parent/guardian signature. - Must complete assessment testing (i.e., COMPASS) at SC4 to demonstrate college level skills in the areas of reading, writing and math. - 3.
-Must meet with an SC4 advisor to discuss desired courses and establish an academic plan. - 4.
+Must complete online orientation. - 4.
+Must meet with an SC4 advisor to discuss desired courses and establish an academic plan. - 5.
 Must receive instructor permission for each desired class section in order to officially register and attend classes at SC4.

 Students attending SC4 under Conditional Admission are considered "guests" to the college and must follow the above process prior to each semester of enrollment.
 Guest students are not eligible to receive financial aid assistance and may have limited participation in college related clubs and activities.
+Guest students also are required to successfully complete SC4 099: Intro to SC4 before being allowed to register for their second semester.